School Science Lessons

 Drop Styrofoam balls in a 5 m tall glycerine cylinder.

-Use Dylite beads reach to attain terminal velocity quickly in water and when expanded by heating in boiling water.
+Use Dylite beads reach to attain terminal velocity quickly in water and

 Also, use Dylite bead to show terminal velocity in air.